Locynaeh/minutaria/README.rst

 The project is educational, it aims to teach myself programming, python programming, python's stdlib, tools (pdb, venv, mypy...) and ecosystem, development best pratices, git and some software testing libraries or frameworks.

-The project is separed in 3 parts :
+The project is separed in 3 parts:

 - a module as a library, completely usable as a CLI utility
 - a simple ncurses GUI using parts of the module